Skip to main content

-USE : Hike and Bike
+- USE : Hike and Bike

-DESCRIPTION : Trail head 4 miles southeast of town, on left, off of Sawmill Creek Road just past Thimbleberry Creek.
-Second trailhead is off Blue Lake Road.
-If the gate is closed park across from the Industrial Park and hike up the road to the trailhead.
-Nice views of Thimbleberry and Heart Lakes.
+- DESCRIPTION : Nice views of Thimbleberry and Heart Lakes.
 Bears often frequent the area of the trail in particular when berries are ripe.

-TIME : 1 hour (one way) hiking, 30 min biking.
+- TIME : 1 hour (one way) hiking, 30 min biking.
 Two hours to do loop back along Sawmill Creek Road separated path.

-TRAILHEADS :
+- TWO TRAILHEADS :

-– Thimbleberry Trailhead begins four miles east of Sitka on Sawmill Creek Road.
+- Thimbleberry Lake Trailhead begins four miles southeast of Sitka on Sawmill Creek Road just past Thimbleberry Creek.

-– Heart Lake Trailhead is 0.3 mile up Blue Lake Road, which is to the left, across from the Industrial Park near the end of Sawmill Creek Road.
+- Heart Lake Trailhead is 0.3 mile up Blue Lake Road, which is typically open to vehicle traffic April-November.
+Call the City and Borough of Sitka at (907) 747-1800 for road updates.
+If the gate is closed, park across from Gary Paxton Industrial Park and hike up the road to the trailhead.

-ELEVATION GAIN : 100 feet to Thimbleberry lake, 350 feet to Heart Lake
+- ELEVATION GAIN : 100 feet to Thimbleberry Lake, 350 feet to Heart Lake

-RECOMMENDED SEASON : Year round
+- RECOMMENDED SEASON : Year round

-LEVEL OF DIFFICULTY : Easy to moderate.
+- LEVEL OF DIFFICULTY : Easy to moderate.
 Trail has been recently re-finished and is a bit less steep from the south trailhead, though both offer a nice reward after a short climb.
 Bears may be present.

-TRAIL MANAGEMENT AGENCY : City and Borough of Sitka
+- TRAIL MANAGEMENT AGENCY : City and Borough of Sitka

 ACCESS

 Thimbleberry Trailhead: The trail begins about 4 miles southeast of Sitka on Sawmill Creek Road.
-Cross Thimbleberry creek Bridge (watch for sign) and immediately to your left is a trailhead sign and parking area.
+Cross Thimbleberry Creek Bridge (watch for sign) and immediately to your left is a trailhead sign and parking area.

 A separated bike path and bike lanes will get you from downtown to the Thimbleberry trailhead.

 Heart Lake Trailhead: Access from Blue Lake Road is about 5 miles east of Sitka.
-At mile 5.5 on Sawmill Creek Road across from the pulp mill, turn left onto the uphill gravel
+At mile 5.5 on Sawmill Creek Road across from the pulp mill, turn left onto the uphill gravel road.
+Blue Lake Road is closed in the winter and may be closed during project or road work.

 DESCRIPTION

-The trail continues along the north and east sides of the lake following the power line corridor.
+The trail continues along the north and east sides of the lake, following the powerline corridor.
 Follow the trail up and over a somewhat steep rise about a half mile further to Heart Lake, which features a small dock.
 Heart Lake is a local swimming hole in the summer and a great skating spot in the winter.
 The trail continues around the south end of Heart Lake, splashes across a small stream, and continues down a steep grade to Blue Lake Road.

 OTHER SOURCES